 The file has the .vmdk extension.

-Click the virtual disk file and click the Inflate icon.
+- To convert the virtual disk to a thick provision format, click the virtual disk file and click the Inflate icon.

 The inflated virtual disk occupies the entire datastore space originally provisioned to it.